SalomePlatform/adao/doc/en/index.rst

    :alt: ADAO logo

-**The ADAO module provides data assimilation and optimization** features in Python or SALOME context [Salome]_.
+**The ADAO module provides data assimilation and optimization** features in Python [Python]_ or SALOME context [Salome]_.
 It is based on usage of other SALOME modules, namely YACS and EFICAS if they are available, and on usage of a generic underlying data assimilation library.

 Briefly stated, Data Assimilation is a methodological framework to compute the